myinqi/Celona/README.md

 ## Usage Tips

 - Hover and click bar modules to open their popups.
-- Use the Setup gear (if enabled) to adjust colors and features.
+- Use the Setup gear to adjust your personal settings.
+- Windowskey+G hides the bar, stops the animated background, and unloads all modules, use this feature for gaming or intensive fullscreen applications.
+Windowskey+G again shows the bar and restarts the animated background.
 - For the Keybinds module, set `keybindsPath` to your Hyprland or Niri configuration file.
 For Niri, pointing to `~/.config/niri/config.kdl` enables direct parsing from the `binds` block.

 ## Development